andrew/ultimate-awesome/README.md

 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.
 - [awesome-newsletters](https://github.com/mpron/awesome-newsletters) - A curated list of developer newsletters (e.g. NoSQL Weekly, Python Weekly, etc.).
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
+- [awesome-EOS](https://github.com/ptalmeida/awesome-EOS) - A curated list of awesome EOS resources and projects .
 - [awesome-indie-android-apps](https://github.com/ramakanthd92/awesome-indie-android-apps) - A curated list & timeline of awesome android apps by indie developers / solopreneurs .
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-notes](https://github.com/sabertazimi/awesome-notes) - :dragon: Personal Learning Notes - Today I Learned (TIL).